wszqkzqk/varallel/README.md

 ### Examples

-`varallel` can read the arguement lists from pipes, files or command line.
+`varallel` can read the argument lists from pipes, files or command line.

 #### Use pipes

-`varallel` can read the arguement lists from pipes.
+`varallel` can read the argument lists from pipes.

 ```bash
 seq 1 6 | varallel echo